 For some services you can still buy a voucher from your provider’s high street store, or look out for the 'top-up' logo in the windows of retail outlets like supermarkets, newsagents and off licences.
 Using an E Top-Up card given to you by your provider, you can add credit by passing this card over to the vendor.

-- EE lets you top-up online, either by buying data with existing credit or paying via credit/debit card.
+- EE lets you top-up online, either by buying data with existing credit or paying via credit/debit card (£5-£50, in £5 increments).
 If you're out of credit and try to get online with your dongle, you'll be redirected to the right place to do this automatically.
 If you're not on your dongle at the time, you can top-up by logging into the EE website.
 Alternatively, when you get your mobile broadband device or SIM from EE, you'll be sent an E topup card that can be used to buy credit in more than 100,000 stores in the UK.

-- Orange doesn't have its own prepay mobile broadband deals.
-As part of the T-Mobile/Orange rebrand to EE, all Orange customers looking for pay-as-you-go mobile broadband are directed to T-Mobile products.
+- Orange As part of the T-Mobile/Orange rebrand to EE, all Orange customers looking for pay-as-you-go mobile broadband are now directed to EE products (above).